-These policies are effective across all PHC sites and apply to all PHC staff, physicians and UBC faculty and students who work at a Providence site.
-They also apply to any physician with admitting privileges at a PHC site if (a) any services are provided by PHC or (b) any part of the research takes place at a PHC site.
+These policies are effective across all PHC sites and apply to all PHC staff, physicians, UBC faculty, SFU faculty, and students/trainees who work at a Providence site.
+They also apply if (a) any services are provided by PHC, (b) any part of the research takes place at a PHC site, (c) any part of the research involves PHC patients or staff, and (d) requests for data or tissue are involved, regardless of where the research is being conducted.

-The term "Hospital" shall hereafter refer to any and all sites of PHC, and "University" shall indicate the University of British Columbia.
+The term “Hospital” shall hereafter refer to any and all sites of Providence Health Care Society, and “UBC” shall indicate The University of British Columbia and “SFU” shall indicate Simon Fraser University.

 To encourage biomedical research and to set out the authority, responsibility and procedures for all aspects of research activity conducted at any Providence Health Care site.